-Beyond being considerate of the community and MCN’s code of conduct, also take time to consider how you want to show up and how much you want to share about yourself with others.
-We’ve made some privacy notes about each platform on How to MCN Virtual, but we want to share some more things you can do to manage your virtual presence.
+Beyond being considerate of the community and MCN’s code of conduct and community guidelines, also take time to consider how you want to show up and how much you want to share about yourself with others.

 Privacy and Safety Tips

 - Never share the Zoom session links with others!
 It is imperative to everyone’s privacy and safety that each person uses one of the two methods listed to access their session.
 Ten minutes prior to a session, attendees can either log into Sched or look in their email for the special Zoom link for that session.